-The next step in your journey will be to learn about variables, which are used to store data in a program, as well as the different types of data variables can store.
+The next step in your journey will be to learn about variables.
+These are used to store data in a program.
 Here are the main topics related to syntax and variables that you’ll need to learn:

 - How to create a C# program